nikomatsakis/effect-system-rust-design-doc-2025-06/Q.md

 * [All that's old is new again; or, a fresh const proposal](references/all-that-is-old.md) A comprehensive proposal for Rust's effect system that explores how to handle const functions in traits, introducing a (const) trait notation that allows methods to be optionally const, with detailed examples of implementation patterns, conditional const bounds, and future extensions for additional effect types.
+* [RFC 3762: Const Trait Methods](references/rfc-3762.md) A detailed RFC proposing the addition of const trait methods to Rust, enabling trait methods to be callable in const contexts through a system of const trait declarations, (const) method annotations, and const trait bounds, with comprehensive examples showing how this enables generic const functions to work with trait methods while maintaining backward compatibility.